armalite/beautiful-dbt-template/{{cookiecutter.__PROJECT_SLUG_KEBAB}}/beau.md

 Setup Steps" in the
 [Template README.md](https://github.dev.xero.com/Xero/DT.XADE.DBT-Template/blob/main/README.md)

-## Checking for updates from the [XTS template](https://github.dev.xero.com/Xero/DT.XADE.DBT-Template)
+## Checking for updates from the [Beautiful DBT template](https://github.com/Armalite/beautiful-dbt-template)

 If you want to check for updates, you can use: